6-Inch Boston Cream Pie

 Chocolate Ganache

 • Make the ganache while the cakes are cooling.
-In a small bowl, add the chocolate chips and vanilla extract.
+In a small bowl, add the chocolate and vanilla extract.

 • Add the corn syrup (this makes the ganache shiny) and whisk until the ganache is smooth and fully mixed.
 Set aside at room temperature to allow the ganache to thicken slightly and until ready to assemble the cake.

-• Set one of the cakes on a cake platter or plate.
+• Assemble the Cake – Set one of the cakes on a cake platter or plate.
 Smooth the pastry cream on top of the cake all the way to the edges.
 Set the second cake on top.
 Stir the ganache again so it is nice and smooth, and pour onto the top of the cake in the center.
 Using a spoon or offset spatula, smooth out the ganache to the edges of the cake, allowing some to drizzle down the sides.

 • The cake is best enjoyed the day it is baked.
 Enjoy!

-Liked the recipe?Please leave a review and star rating for the recipe!
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 Course: Dessert